ALinuxPerson/try-drop/README.md

     * `ds-exit`: A drop strategy which exits the program without calling any destructors with the specified exit code if called.
     * `ds-noop`: A drop strategy which does nothing when called.
     * `ds-panic`: A drop strategy which panics if called.
+This is used as the default global fallback drop strategy if it's available.
     * `ds-write`: A drop strategy which writes the error to a writer if called.
+This is used as the default global drop strategy if it's available.
     * `ds-adhoc`: A drop strategy which calls a function if called.
 This only supports `Fn`s, which is the strictest type of function trait based on its trait bounds.
 If you want a less strict version, use...
       * `ds-adhoc-mut`: A drop strategy which calls a function if called.
 This supports `FnMut`s, which has more